alphagov/govuk-brand-guidelines/src/typography/app/index.md

 {% sectionHighlight { classes: "light-blue" } %}

-For example:

-- **Apple (iOS, macOS):** Use SF Pro, the system font designed for optimal legibility and integration with Apple’s UI.
+For example, on Apple (iOS, macOS) use SF Pro, the system font designed for optimal legibility and integration with Apple’s UI.

-Using the system typeface ensures better performance, scalability, and adherence to platform conventions, resulting in a more polished and user-friendly app, it does however effect brand recognition and consistency.
+Using the system typeface ensures better performance, scalability, and adherence to platform conventions, resulting in a more polished and user-friendly app, it does however affect brand recognition and consistency.

 ![TODO](./sf-pro.svg)
 {% endsectionHighlight %}